-The easiest way to migrate from macOS to Linux
+What is the easiest way to switch from macOS + Linux

-Linux allows you to do almost the same thing as macOS.
-And what's more: it became possible thanks to the developed open source community.
+Linux allows you to do almost the same thing as macOSMoreover, this was made possible thanks to a developed open source community.

-One of the stories of the transition from macOS to Linux in this translation.
+One of the stories of transition from macOS + Linux in this translation.

-The easiest way to migrate from macOS to Linux
+What is the easiest way to switch from macOS + Linux

-It is important to note that I am not a developer, not an engineer!
-Long gone are the days when it was thought that Linux was not suitable for ordinary users, as it did not have a sufficiently user-friendly interface.
+It's important to note that I'm not a developer or an engineer!
+The days when it was thought that Linux It is not suitable for ordinary users as it does not have a user-friendly enough interface.

 Do you need it?

-Before switching from macOS to Linux, it's a good idea to consider whether Linux is right for you in general.
-If you want to stay in sync with your Apple Watch, make FaceTime calls, or work in iMovie, don't leave macOS.
-These are proprietary products that live in Apple's closed ecosystem.
-If you love this ecosystem, Linux is probably not for you.
+Before moving on macOS + Linux, it would be a good idea to think about whether it is right for you Linux basically.
+If you want to keep syncing with your Apple Watch, make FaceTime calls, or work in iMovie, you shouldn't give up macOSThese are proprietary products that live within Apple's closed ecosystem.
+If you love that ecosystem, Linux, most likely, will not suit you.

-I started looking into open source software while I was on macOS and found that most of the apps I use will work on both platforms.
+I started learning about open source software back when I was on macOS, and found that most of the apps I use will work on both platforms.

-This doesn't just apply to open source software.
-The developers of most (perhaps all) of your favorite non-Apple proprietary apps have made versions for Linux: Spotify, Slack, Zoom, Steam, Discord, Skype, Chrome, and many more.
-Plus, pretty much anything you can run in your macOS browser can run in your Linux browser.
+This isn't just about open-source software.
+The developers of most (maybe even all) of your favorite proprietary, non-Apple apps have made versions for Linux: Spotify, Slack, Zoom, Steam, Discord, Skype, Chrome, and many others.
+Plus, almost anything you can run in your browser macOS, can work in your browser on Linux.

-However, it's still a good idea to double check if there are Linux versions of your favorite applications.
-Or maybe there are adequate or even more interesting alternatives for them.
-Do your research: search for "your favorite app + Linux" or "your favorite app + Linux alternatives", or look at Flatub proprietary applications that you can install on Linux using Flatpak.
+However, it is better to double-check whether they exist.
+Linux-versions of your favorite apps.
+Or maybe there are adequate or even more interesting alternatives.
+Do your research: search for "your favorite app" Linux" or "your favorite app + alternatives Linux", or look at Flatub proprietary apps you can install on Linux using Flatpak.

-To feel comfortable with the transition to Linux, you need to be flexible enough and be ready to learn the nuances of using the new operating system.
-To do this, you need to give yourself some time.
+To feel comfortable when switching to Linux, you need to be flexible and willing to learn the nuances of using a new operating system.
+To do this, you'll need to give yourself some time.

-If you want Linux to look and work just like macOS, it's next to impossible.
-In principle, it is possible to create a Linux desktop similar to macOS, however, in my opinion, the best way to migrate to Linux is to start with a more standard Linux GUI.
+If you want to Linux looked and worked just like macOS, it's practically impossible.
+In principle, you can create a desktop Linux, Looks like macOS, however, in my opinion, the best way to move on is Linux - start with a more standard GUI for Linux.

-Give it a try and use Linux the way it was originally intended.
-Don't try to turn Linux into something it isn't.
-And perhaps, like me, you will enjoy working on Linux much more than on macOS.
+Give her a chance and use it Linux the way it was originally intended.
+Don't try to turn it into something else.
+Linux into something it is not.
+And perhaps you, like me, will work in Linux I'll like it much more than in macOS.

-Think back to when you first sat down with a Mac: it took some time to get used to.
-So, in the case of Linux, too, you should not hope for a miracle.
+Think back to when you first started using a Mac: it took you a while to get used to it.
+So, in the case of Linux You shouldn't hope for a miracle either.

-Unlike Windows and macOS, Linux-based operating systems are very different.
-I have used and tested several Linux distributions.
-I also tried multiple desktops (or user GUI).
-They are very different from each other in terms of aesthetics, usability, workflow, and built-in applications.
+Unlike Windows ΠΈ macOS, on the base Linux They make very different operating systems.
+I've used and tested several.
+Linux-distributions.
+I also tried several desktop environments (or user GUIs).
+They differ greatly in terms of aesthetics, usability, workflow, and built-in applications.

-Although Elementary OS ΠΈ Pop! _OS often act as alternatives for macOS, I recommend starting with Fedora Workstation the following reasons:
+Although Dr. Fulmes’s Elementary OS ΠΈ Pop! _OS often act as alternatives for macOS, I recommend starting with Fedora Workstation the following reasons:

 • It can be easily installed on a USB stick using Fedora Media Writer.